 In addition to our regulatory and commercialization efforts in the U.S. and the support provided to our collaboration partners for rest-of-world regulatory and commercialization activities, we are also pursuing other indications for cabozantinib that have the potential to increase the number of cancer patients who could benefit from this medicine.
-We are evaluating cabozantinib, both as a single agent and in combination independent investigators conduct the remaining trials through our Cooperative Research and Development Agreement (CRADA) with the National Cancer Institute's Cancer Therapy Evaluation Program (NCI-CTEP) or our investigator-sopnsored trial (IST) program.
-Informed by the available data from these clinical trials, we advanced the development program for the cabozantinib is effort is COSMIC-311, our phase 3 pivotal trial evaluating cabozantinib versus placebo in patients with radioactive oldine (RAI)-refractory differentiated thyroid cancer (DTC) who have progressed after up to two VEGF receptor-targeted therapies.
-In December 2020, we announced that COSMIC-311 had met the primary endpoint of demonstrating significant improvement in progression-free survival (PFS), and in February 2021, we announced the FDA had granted Breakthrough Therapy Designation to cabozantinib as a potential treatment for patients with RAI-refractory DTC who have progressed following prior therapy.
-Study results from COSMIC-311 were presented at the 2021 American Society of Clinical Oncology (ASCO) Annual Meeting and published in The Lancet Oncology.
-They further served as the basis for the supplemental New Drug Application (sNDA) we submitted to the FDA in June 2021 seeking approval for CABOMETYX to treat patients 12 and older with DTC who have progressed following prior therapy and who are RAI-refractory (if RAI is appropriate), and in August 2021, we announced that the FDA had accepted our sNDA, granted Priority Review and assigned a Prescription Drug User Fee Act (PDUFA) goal date, or target action date, of December 4, 2021.
+We are evaluating cabozantinib, both as a single agent and in combination with other therapies, in a broad development program comprising over 100 ongoing or planned clinical trials across multiple indications.
+We, along with our collaboration partners, sponsor some of the trials, and independent investigators conduct the remaining trials through our Cooperative Research and Development Agreement (CRADA) with the National Cancer Institute's Cancer Therapy Evaluation Program (NCI-CTEP) or our investigator-sponsored trial (IST) program.
+Informed by the available data from these clinical trials, we advanced the development program for the cabozantinib franchise with potentially label-enabling trials.

+One pivotal trial that has resulted from this effort is COSMIC-311, our phase 3 pivotal trial evaluating cabozantinib versus placebo in patients with RAI-refractory DTC who have progressed after up to two VEGF receptor-targeted therapies.
+In December 2020, we announced that COSMIC-311 had met the primary endpoint of demonstrating significant improvement in progression-free survival (PFS), which served as the basis for the FDA's September 2021 DTC approval for CABOMETYX.
+Study results from COSMIC-311 were presented at the 2021 American Society of Clinical Oncology (ASCO) Annual Meeting and at the European Society of Medical Oncology (ESMO) 2021 Congress, as well as published in The Lancet Oncology.

 Building on preclinical and clinical observations that cabozantinib in combination with immune checkpoint inhibitors (ICIs) may promote a more immune-permissive tumor environment, we initiated numerous pivotal studies to further explore these combination regimens.
 The first of these studies to deliver results was CheckMate -9ER, a phase 3 pivotal trial evaluating the combination of cabozantinib and nivolumab compared to sunitinib in previously untreated advanced or metastatic RCC.
-We, along with our collaboration partner, BMS, announced in April 2020 that the trial met its primary endpoint of PFS at final analysis, as well as the secondary endpoints of overall survival (OS) at a pre-specified interim analysis and objective response rate (ORR), and showed that the combination of cabozantinib.
+We, along with our collaboration partner, BMS, announced in April 2020 that the trial met its primary endpoint of PFS at final analysis, as well as the secondary endpoints of overall survival (OS) at a pre-specified interim analysis and objective response rate (ORR), and showed that the combination of cabozantinib with nivolumab significantly improved the three key efficacy outcomes as compared with sunitinib, doubling PFS and ORR and reducing the risk of disease progression or death by 40% compared with sunitinib.
 Data from CheckMate -9ER served as the basis for the FDA's and EC's approval of CABOMETYX in combination with OPDIVO as a first-line treatment of patients with advanced RCC in January 2021 and March 2021, respectively.
 We are also collaborating with BMS on COSMIC-313, a phase 3 pivotal trial evaluating the triplet combination of cabozantinib, nivolumab and ipilimumab versus the combination of nivolumab and ipilimumab in patients with previously untreated advanced intermediate- or poor-risk RCC.
 Enrollment for COSMIC-313 was completed in March 2021, and we expect to report top-line results of the event-driven analyses from the trial in the late 2021 or early 2022 timeframe.